 American Income Life Insurance Data Breach Alert Issued By Wolf Haldenstein

-NEW YORK and CHICAGO, May 4, 2025 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the American Income Life Insurance ("American Income") data breach.
+NEW YORK and CHICAGO, May 06, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the American Income Life Insurance (“American Income”) data breach.

 American Income, headquartered in Waco, Texas, announced that the personal information of clients may have been stolen as part of a data breach involving their systems which occurred in October 2024.